Azure/trusted-signing-action/README.md

 > [!NOTE]
 > [Trusted Signing Certificate Profile Signer](https://learn.microsoft.com/azure/trusted-signing/concept-trusted-signing-resources-roles#supported-roles) role is required to successfully sign with Trusted Signing

-It is reccomended to use OpenID Connect for authentication with the Trusted Signing service.
+It is recommended to use OpenID Connect for authentication with the Trusted Signing service.
 See [Authenticating with OpenID Connect](docs/OIDC.md) for details on how to configure your GitHub pipeline with OIDC and Federated Credentials.

 #### App Registration
 ```yaml